“If it wasn’t for the olives in his martinis he’d starve to death”Milton Berle

 Categories of Martini Snack

-Here are 22 categories of food that make ideal martini accompaniments.
+Here are some categories of food that make ideal martini accompaniments.

 The classic, ubiquitous martini snack, olives are the defining feature of the Dirty Martini but an ideal accompaniment to many forms of the drink.
 You can serve them fresh, with all manner of varieties, brined and stuffed with an endless array of options.